filippo-fonseca/filippo-fonseca/README.md

 - 🧮 obsessed with understanding and implementing the complex Math, formulas, and algorithms behind machine/deep learning
 - 🎓 computer science TA
 - 🌱 I’m currently learning everything 🤣
-  - most recently C++, Golang, Calculus, and Linear Algebra
+  - most recently C, Golang, Calculus, and Linear Algebra
 - 👯 I’m looking to collaborate with other devs and content creators on cool projects!
 - 🥅 2025 Goals: Contribute more to Open Source projects and run an amazing online hackathon
 - 🏀 basketball enthusiast
 - ✈️  avgeek
 - 🤓 startup and productivity nerd
-- ⚡ fun fact: I'm Italian 🇮🇹
+- ⚡ fun fact: I love learning languages (🇮🇹🇪🇸🇺🇸🇫🇷🇧🇬...)

 ### ⚡️ skills